jimmy-zhening-luo/jimmy/README.md

 <details><summary>Step 2: Build and run the web app.</summary>

-You can now run this web app's `dev` script, which prepares a local build of the web app, deploys it on your local host machine, and opens a browser to the local host so you can preview the app.
-It also continuously rebuilds when any changes are detected.
+You can now run this web app's `dev` script, which builds a local (unoptimized) static web app bundle and serves it from your local host machine.
+It also continuously rebuilds when any code changes are detected, so you can see your changes in real-time.

     npm run dev